Domestic Violence First Offense in Michigan

 Accused of First Offense Domestic Violence

-Circumstances that might cause someone to be charged with a first offense domestic violence are often complicated.
-When police are called to respond to a domestic violence complaint, they generally have a policy that someone must go to jail.
-One of the many problems with this type of policy is that police often feel justified or pressured into exaggerating evidence to justify the arrest, even at times when it is unclear that an offense was committed.
+In Michigan, circumstances that might cause someone to face first-offense domestic violence allegations are often complicated.
+When someone calls 911 to report a domestic violence complaint, the police generally have a policy that someone must go to jail.
+One of the many problems with this type of policy is that police often feel justified or pressured into exaggerating evidence to justify the arrest, even when it is unclear that the defendant committed a crime.

-In first offense situations, the individuals frequently have little experience with law enforcement and mistakenly make statements that are later used against them in court.
+In first-offense situations, the individuals frequently have little experience with law enforcement and mistakenly make statements later used against them in court.
 Worst of all, some people believe that if they take responsibility and admit they made a mistake, the police or court will go easier on them.
-The reality of the situation is that judges and prosecutors are often more strict with individuals in cases where there are admissions.
+In reality, judges and prosecutors are often more strict with individuals when there are admissions.

-The fact is that jail and even a conviction can often be avoided in a first offense domestic violence in Michigan if a skilled and experienced lawyer is used to defend the charges.
-Jail can be avoided in cases where the allegations are true and also in those cases where the accusations are false or exaggerated.
+The fact is that a defendant can avoid jail and a conviction for a first offense domestic violence in Michigan if a skilled and experienced lawyer is used to defend the charges.
+A defendant can avoid incarceration where the allegations are false or exaggerated and in cases where the accusation is true.
 The only way to know your options is to have a free and confidential consultation with a domestic violence defense attorney.